 Activist, speaker, and author of I Don't Want Your Love and Light

-#1 New York Times-bestselling author of Between the World and Me and We Were Eight Years in Power
+#1 New York Times-bestselling author of Between the World and Me and The Water Dancer

-National Book Award-winning historian and author of Stamped From The Beginning
+National Book Award-winning historian and New York Times-bestselling author of How to Be an Antiracist

 Youngest of the Little Rock Nine, civil rights advocate, National Women's Hall of Fame inductee

-Pulitzer Prize winner and author of the critically acclaimed bestseller The Warmth of Other Suns
+Pulitzer Prize winner and author of the critically acclaimed bestsellers The Warmth of Other Suns and Caste

 Leading Social Reform